Ramos apologises for training ground fracas

-Real Madrid captain Sergio Ramos has issued an apology after being caught on camera kicking a ball twice at a youth player.

-The Spain defender was involved in the incident in the 15-minute section of training open to the media in the build-up to Tuesday's Champions League game with Viktoria Plzen.
+The Spain defender was involved in the incident in the 15-minute section of training open to the media in the build-up to Wednesday's (AEDT) UEFA Champions League game with Viktoria Plzen.

 Ramos was caught across the nose by Sergio Reguilon in a warm-up game and reacted by twice lashing out at the 21-year-old.